-Question no. Question Response 2.2(a) The detailed grounds for discretionary exclusion of an organisation are set out on this webpage , which should be referred to before completing these questions.
+Question no. Question Response 2.2(a) The detailed grounds for discretionary organisation are set out on this webpareferred to before completing these q age, which should be

-world any of the following situations horiganisation or any other person who Please indicate if, within the past three years, anywhere in the world any of the following situations have applied to you, your organisation or any other person who has powers of representation, decision or control in the organisation 2.2(b) Breach of environmental obligations?
+Please indicate if, within the past three years, anywhere in the world any of the following situations have applied to you, your organisation or any other person who has powers of representation, decision or control in the organisation 2.2(b) Breach of environmental obligations?
 (Yes / No) If yes please provide details at 2.2 (f) 2.2(c) Breach of social obligations?
 (Yes / No) If yes please provide details at 2.2 (f) 2.2(d) Breach of labour law obligations?
 (Yes / No) If yes please provide details at 2.2 (f) 2.2(e) Shown significant or persistent deficiencies in the performance of a substantive requirement under a prior public contract, a prior contract with a contracting entity, or a prior concession contract, which led to early termination of that prior contract, damages or other comparable sanctions?
 (Yes / No) If yes please provide details at 2.2 (f) 2.2 (f) If you have answered Yes to any of the above, explain what measures been taken to demonstrate the reliability of the organisation despite the existence of a relevant ground for exclusion?
 (Self Cleaning)